$31.85-$41.62 Hourly / $2,547.94-$3,329.81 BiWeekly /

 2. Incumbents in this class may be required to attend technical seminars or courses and retain original equipment manufacturer certification.

 3. Incumbents in this class may be required to travel.

 Incumbents in this class may be exposed to risk of injury from equipment, heights, confined spaces, extreme weather and/or environmental conditions, significant levels of extreme heat, noise and particulates and may be required to use protective equipment.

 This replaces the existing specification for the class of Electronic Integrated Control Systems Technician (Industrial Controls) in Salary Group TC 20 approved effective November 29, 2013.
-(Revised to adjust Salary Group and modify the Purpose of Class) Action # 18-038
+(Revised to implement Stipulated Agreement and adjust Salary Group) Action No. 18-038